NationalLibraryOfNorway/DHLAB/README.md

     poetry shell
     ```

-- Install the project dependencies, including the extra development dependencies:
+- Install the project dependencies (including extra dependencies for building documentation, running the test suite, and linting/reformatting the code):

     ```shell
-    poetry install --with dev
+    poetry install --all-extras
     ```

 - Update dependency versions (see [poetry docs](https://python-poetry.org/docs/managing-dependencies/#dependency-groups) for more on dependency management):